Power & Mounting

 PinoutPin 1: Chassis Ground · Pin 2: Negative (−) · Pin 3: Positive (+)

-ALPON screw terminal block pinout - chassis ground, negative, positive
+ALPON X5 AI 3-pin screw terminal block pinout: Pin 1 chassis ground, Pin 2 negative, Pin 3 positive

 Power over Ethernet (PoE+)

-PoE+ is available only on PoE-variant SKUs and cannot be retrofitted; the PoE module is installed at manufacture.
+PoE+ is available only on PoE-variant SKUs and cannot be retrofitted — the PoE module is installed at manufacture.
 When present, PoE+ is wired to ETHERNET 0.
-ETHERNET 1 is data-only and cannot power the device.
+ETHERNET 1 is a USB-bridged interface and cannot deliver power to the system.

 StandardIEEE 802.3at · PoE+ Class 4

-Injector RequirementIEEE 802.3at / PoE+ Class 4 compliant PSE.
-Passive PoE injectors are not supported.
+Injector requirementIEEE 802.3at / PoE+ Class 4 compliant PSE.
+Passive injectors and legacy 802.3af are not supported.

 What is Restricted Mode?